astroDimitrios/Astronomy/Code/AstPy-10 Planetary Atmospheres/README.md

-# Planetary Interiors
+# Planetary Atmospheres

-## interior.ipynb
+## atmosphere.ipynb
-## AIM - Visualise the interiors of planets, know how scientists build a picture of planetary interiors, explore the chemical composition of Earth
+## AIM - Visualise the atmospheric composition of planets

 **Predict**

 Have a think about these questions and make some predictions!
 Be sure to tell someone else what you predict.

-1) How do we know what the interiors of planets look like?
+1) How do we know what the atmospheres of other planets contain?
-2) Are all planets interiors the same?
-Can you compare the rocky and gas giant planets?
+2) Do all the rocky planets have similar atmospheres?
-2) What layers does the moon have?
-Is it similr to any of the planets?
+3) Do all planets have atmospheres?

 ## Intro

-Creating figures of compositional and mechanical layers for all the planets and the moon.
+Creating figures of the composition of planetary atmospheres.
-Comparing the interiors of the planets.
-Comparing the abundance of elements in the Earth's layers.
+Comparing the compositions of planetary atmospheres.
+Calculating whether certain gases are retained by the planet or whether they escape into space.

+**atmospheres.py** makes all the stacked bar chart compositional plots for the planets.
-**structure_plots.py** makes all the plots in the ***figures*** directory (minus the chemical abundace figures).
+**chemical_dist.py** makes the plots of the abundance of one gas in the atmospheres of all planets.
-**int_chem.py** creates the chemical abundace plots shown at the end of this readme.
+**exobase.py** makes the plot of escape velocity vs temperature.

 ## Challenges

-1) Re-create any of the images above (my code can be found in **structure_plots.py** if you need help).
+1) Tidy up your plots to make them more readable.
-2) Find data for the Galilean Moons and make similar interior plots for them.
+2) Find data for the Galilean moons and perhaps also Titan (Saturn's moon).
+What are their atmospheres made of?
-3) Make a plot that shows the difference between oceanic and continental crust clearly.
-4) Plot some chemical data for the moon and other rocky planets using Chapter 8 of Planetary Science: A Lunar perspective [here](https://www.lpi.usra.edu/publications/books/planetary_science/chapter8.pdf)
+3) Calculate the lightest gas particle which can remain in Mercurys atmosphere.

 ## References

-Ken Rubin - How do scientists know what's in the core of the Earth? [https://www.soest.hawaii.edu/GG/ASK/earths_core.html](https://www.soest.hawaii.edu/GG/ASK/earths_core.html)
-Eleanor Lutz- Topographic Maps of the Planets and Moons, [https://github.com/eleanorlutz/topography_atlas_of_space](https://github.com/eleanorlutz/topography_atlas_of_space)
-Katharina Lodders - Composition of planets and properties of protoplanetary disks (2009), [https://www.tat.physik.uni-tuebingen.de/~fgp/Conf09/Contributions/talk_Lodders_Tuebingen09.pdf](https://www.tat.physik.uni-tuebingen.de/~fgp/Conf09/Contributions/talk_Lodders_Tuebingen09.pdf)

-## Acknowledgements

-Thanks to Cameron Davidson for his help identifying the difference between compositional and mechanical layers and sending over helpful figures [https://apps.carleton.edu/profiles/cdavidso/](https://apps.carleton.edu/profiles/cdavidso/).
+Data from:
+Rauf KM et al. (2015) Comparing the Atmospheric Compositions of All Planets and Giant Moons in Solar System [https://www.longdom.org/open-access/comparing-the-atmospheric-compositions-of-all-planets-and-giant-moons-in-solar-system-2332-2519-1000136.pdf](https://www.longdom.org/open-access/comparing-the-atmospheric-compositions-of-all-planets-and-giant-moons-in-solar-system-2332-2519-1000136.pdf)

+Exobase data from:
+A. Garcia Munoz et al - Upper Atmospheres and Ionospheres of Planets and Satellites [https://arxiv.org/ftp/arxiv/papers/1712/1712.02994.pdf](https://arxiv.org/ftp/arxiv/papers/1712/1712.02994.pdf)

+Galileo Probe:
+Alvin Seiff et al. (1998) Thermal structure of Jupiter's atmosphere near the edge of a 5‐μm hot spot in the north equatorial belt [https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/98JE01766](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/98JE01766)

+Further Reading:
+The Composition of the Atmosphere of Jupiter [https://lasp.colorado.edu/home/mop/files/2015/08/jupiter_ch4-1.pdf](https://lasp.colorado.edu/home/mop/files/2015/08/jupiter_ch4-1.pdf)
+David A. Weintraub - Escape Velocity [https://www.vanderbilt.edu/AnS/physics/astrocourses/ast201/esc_vel_atmospheres.html](https://www.vanderbilt.edu/AnS/physics/astrocourses/ast201/esc_vel_atmospheres.html)
+Peter Gallagher - Planetary Atmospheres [https://www.tcd.ie/Physics/people/Peter.Gallagher/lectures/PY4A03/pdfs/PY4A03_lecture12n13_amospheres.ppt.pdf](https://www.tcd.ie/Physics/people/Peter.Gallagher/lectures/PY4A03/pdfs/PY4A03_lecture12n13_amospheres.ppt.pdf)
+A. J. Coates - Atmospheric escape [https://sci.esa.int/documents/33745/35957/1567258799920-Weihai-093-Coates-escape.pdf](https://sci.esa.int/documents/33745/35957/1567258799920-Weihai-093-Coates-escape.pdf)
+Catling and Zahnle (2009) The escape of planetary atmospheres [https://geosci.uchicago.edu/~kite/doc/Catling2009.pdf](https://geosci.uchicago.edu/~kite/doc/Catling2009.pdf)
+Nick Strobel (2020) Escape Velcoity [http://www.astronomynotes.com/solarsys/s3.htm](http://www.astronomynotes.com/solarsys/s3.htm)

 # Data Files

+## atmospheres.csv

+Data from Rauf KM et al. (2015) Comparing the Atmospheric Compositions of All Planets and Giant Moons in Solar System [https://www.longdom.org/open-access/comparing-the-atmospheric-compositions-of-all-planets-and-giant-moons-in-solar-system-2332-2519-1000136.pdf](https://www.longdom.org/open-access/comparing-the-atmospheric-compositions-of-all-planets-and-giant-moons-in-solar-system-2332-2519-1000136.pdf)

+Contains percentage compositions for different gases in the atmospheres of the planets + Pluto.

-## structure.csv
+## exobase.csv

-Adapted from - Eleanor Lutz, Tabletop Whale, https://github.com/eleanorlutz/topography_atlas_of_space
+From A. Garcia Munoz et al - Upper Atmospheres and Ionospheres of Planets and Satellites [https://arxiv.org/ftp/arxiv/papers/1712/1712.02994.pdf](https://arxiv.org/ftp/arxiv/papers/1712/1712.02994.pdf)

-Data on the thickness of layers in the planets.
+Contains data on the exobase (bottom layer of the exosphere) for the planets and Titan.

-***object*** - name of object
+***object*** - name of the object
-***color*** - hex colour (for plotting)
-***layer_type*** - ```'compositional'``` or ```'mechanical'``` (NA for Gas Giants)
-***atm*** - ```'y'``` or ```'n'``` is the layer an atmospheric layer
-***name*** - name of layer
-***color_simp and name_simp*** - simplified names and colours for multiplanet plotting (leads to less legend entries)
-***depth_order*** - layer number with 0 for the core
-***depth*** - height/depth of that layer (km)
-***depth_from_core*** - the distance from the centre of the object to the top of the current layer (km)
+***exobase alt*** - altitude in the atmosphere of the exobase (km)
-***reference*** - reference for the data (Earth data not too sure on taken from hyperphysics mainly)

-Note Venus and the Gas Giants have no mechanical entries in the csv.
-Colours are chosen so the plots look nice.
-Earth radius is just aboe the actual radius if you google it but this is because the Earth isn't a perfect sphere and I used a value for continental crust in the csv not oceanic (which is ~10 km not 30 km).

-## earth_chem_interior.csv

-The chemical compostion of the Earth.
-Only some elements included.
-Some Oxygen data is missing.
-Values in %.

-Rows for:
-Bulk
-Core
-Lower Mantle
-Upper Mantle
-Crust

-Data taken from:
-Don L. Anderson (1998) Theory of the Earth, Chapter 8, [https://authors.library.caltech.edu/25018/9/TOE08.pdf](https://authors.library.caltech.edu/25018/9/TOE08.pdf)
-Claude J. Allegre et al (1995) The chemical composition of the Earth, [https://www.researchgate.net/publication/222035431_The_Chemical-Composition_of_the_Earth](https://www.researchgate.net/publication/222035431_The_Chemical-Composition_of_the_Earth)
-Frederick K. Lutgens and Edward J. Tarbuck (2000) Essentials of Geology 7th Edition
+***exobase alt range*** - if the value in the paper was given as a range ***exobase alt*** is the center value and this column contains the range either side of possible values (similar to a +- error but I hesitate to call it that) in km
+***exobase temp high*** - max temp of the exobase in K (daytime)
+***exobase temp low*** - min temp of the exobase in K (nightime) - sometimes this is the same as the high value
+***esc vel*** - the escape velocity of the planet in km/s

+Note the temperatures for Mercury are average surface temperatures since it has no appreciable atmosphere.

+For information on the **planets.csv** which is present here see the ***Data*** or ***AstPy-8 Planets*** directories.

 ## earth_chem_crust.csv